 ST MALO TO NICE CHALLENGE

-We're always looking for something new and challenging for our clients to do, so when we discovered the book, France en Velo, we just had to find out more.
+When we discovered the book, France en Velo, we were inspired to put together a tour, and this is the result.
 If you've already cycled from Land's End to John O'Groats, this would be a similar "end to end" - about the same distance but just a tad more exotic.
 The roads are quiet and the scenery is simply spectacular.
 It could almost be sold as a wine tour, since we cycle through one famous wine producing region after another, and of course, we just have to sample the local wine each night with our dinner!

 We offer this tour in two options.
 This page describes the 10-DAY CHALLENGE (11 nights).
 Or if you’re looking for something a bit more relaxed, it’s also available as a 13-DAY TOUR (14 nights), which you can see here.